Facts and reports

 Our Division of Continuing Studies offers hundreds of individual courses for personal and professional development, including 26 programs leading to a diploma or certificate.
 The division serves more than 16,000 students annually, and has a local economic impact of more than $30 million.

 The University of Victoria Vikes athletic program has established itself as one of the most successful university athletic programs in Canada.
-Since the inception of the athletics program in 1970, the Vikes have been crowned Canadian University Champions 23 times and have won 47 CIS national team championships.
-Of the 53 CIS institutions, the Vikes rank fourth in total number of team championships won.
-Additionally, Vikes competitors have won 307 individual medals at CIS swimming and running championships.
+Since the inception of the athletics program in 1968, UVic has won 72 Canadian university national championships, and individual competitors have won 272 individual medals at CIS championships.
+Of 53 CIS institutions, UVic is fourth overall in team championships.

-UVic's Olympic tradition is unrivalled in Canadian university sport 156 Vikes athletes, coaches and alumni have represented Canada at the Olympic and Paralympic Games, winning 12 gold medals, eight silver, and six bronze, and an additional 36 medals at the Paralympic Games.
+UVic's Olympic tradition is unrivalled in Canadian university sport—161 Vikes athletes, coaches and alumni have represented Canada at the Olympic and Paralympic Games, and have won 37 gold, 22 silver, and 9 bronze medals in Olympic and Paralympic competition.

 47 current or former UVic faculty members have been elected fellows of the Royal Society of Canada, the nation's highest academic honour for career achievement.